MarkNahabedian/TabletWeaving.jl/docs/src/index.md

 `tablets_for_image` does nothing about tablet threading, only colors.

-The tablet weaving patterns I've been all seem to have one threading on one side of the pattern and another threading on the other side, with the possible exception of the borders having different threading from the field.
+The tablet weaving patterns I've seen all seem to have one threading on one side of the pattern and another threading on the other side, with the possible exception of the borders having different threading from the field.